jentery/mdia200v2/index.md

 * The photo story, ["Fighting for Food Sovereignty Amid Worsening Wildfires"](https://thenarwhal.ca/indigenous-food-sovereignty-wildfires-bc/) (2023), by Steph Kwetásel'wet Wood
 * A [Twitch](https://www.twitch.tv/) livestream of your choice

-I will provide handouts and slides each week to define key terms in Media Studies, enhance your learning, and point you to additional resources.
+*Handouts*: I will circulate handouts in Brightspace each week to help you prepare for each class session.
+They will include concise overviews of key themes and terms for the purposes of participating in class activities and completing assignments.

+*Slide Decks*: I will create an HTML slide deck for most if not all class sessions.
+A link to the pertinent slide deck will be available in Brightspace immediately before class begins.
+This way, you can access the slides during and after class.

-I'll use the course Brightspace to:
+*Brightspace*: I'll use the course Brightspace to:

 * Circulate a class announcement each Wednesday to help you plan for what's next,
 * Provide you with copies of my slides, handouts, and assigned materials,